Bryce Dallas Howard: Personal life

 During her senior year of high school, Howard learned of existentialism.
 She said: "I was like, 'This is it!
 This is my religion.'
 I had never felt a connection to any sort of spirituality before that.
 It was very basic–you're responsible for the choices that you make–but it was mind-blowing at the time."
 She does not drink alcohol.

 Howard met actor Seth Gabel at New York University; they dated for five years before marrying on June 17, 2006.
 Howard and Gabel had planned to start a family together in their thirties but a week after their wedding, when they were both around 25 years old, Howard learned she was pregnant with their first child.
 Howard gave birth to their son in 2007.
 Howard has talked about experiencing postpartum depression 18 months after her son's birth, and credited her recovery to the help of a physician and a therapist.
 The couple had a second child, a daughter, in 2012.
 The family lives in upstate New York.
 They are close friends with Josh Gad, who is godfather to their children.

-Reports stated that Howard was paid $2 million less than Pratt, who earned $10 million, but she stated that the gap was even larger and that she was paid more for other Jurassic World-related things like video games and theme park rides.
-Her net worth as of 2025 is approximately $25 million.